Cascoda/cascoda-sdk/docs/guides/M2351-TrustZone-development-guide.md

 defined in secure code.

 These binaries must be flashed separately, at different addresses.
-This preserves the separation between trusted and untrusted code, in that untrusted software is entirely separate from the secure binary, and knows as little as possible about it.
+This preserves the separation between trusted and untrusted code.
+Untrusted software is entirely separate from the secure binary, and only knows about a specifically defined 'non-secure callable' subset of API functions.

 The start address of non-secure firmware must be known by: